pliniogsnascimento/pliniogsnascimento/README.md

 I'm a musician, tech lover and .net coder.

-Working as a DevOps/SRE engineer, passionate with automation and CRE culture.
+Working as a DevOps/SRE engineer, passionate with containers technologies and CRE culture.
 Graduated in Systems Analysis and Development at São Caetano do Sul Technological College in Brazil.